 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-In the Atwood neighborhood, 100.0% of the working population is employed in executive, management, and professional occupations.
+In the Atwood neighborhood, 0.0% of the working population is employed in clerical, assistant, and tech support occupations.

-The most common language spoken in the Atwood neighborhood is English, spoken by 90.0% of households.
-Some people also speak Spanish (10.0%).
+The most common language spoken in the Atwood neighborhood is English, spoken by 100.0% of households.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the Atwood neighborhood in Placentia, CA, residents most commonly identify their ethnicity or ancestry as Mexican (15.0%).
-There are also a number of people of English ancestry (10.0%).
-In addition, 10.0% of the residents of this neighborhood were born in another country.
+In the Atwood neighborhood in Placentia, CA, residents most commonly identify their ethnicity or ancestry as English (9.5%).
+There are also a number of people of Mexican ancestry (4.8%).

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Atwood neighborhood spend between 30 and 45 minutes commuting one-way to work (100.0% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+The greatest number of commuters in Atwood neighborhood spend longer than one hour commuting one-way to work (0.0% of working residents), one of the longer commutes in America, which is a potential downside for residents of this neighborhood.